|PHONE: (479) 524-7305||EMAIL: firstname.lastname@example.org|

 |Grad School:||Arkansas (2012)|

-Kathleen Paulsen enters her first season at the helm of the women's soccer program after spending the 2012 soccer season as the director of operations for the University of Arkansas women's soccer team.
+Kathleen Paulsen enters her third season at the helm of the women's soccer program after being named the program's third head coach in Feb.
+2013.

 Paulsen continued her playing career for a year after graduation, joining the Arkansas Comets of the Women's Premier Soccer League for the 2012 season.